topij/text-analyzer/docs/LITE_ANALYZER.md

 Themes are identified by the LLM and organized into a hierarchical structure.
 Theme confidence is calculated based on:

-- Position in theme hierarchy
+- Position in theme hierarchy (main themes vs sub-themes)
-- Specificity of the theme
+- Specificity of the theme (multi-word themes get higher confidence)
 - Overlap with extracted keywords
+- Theme relationships and context

 ### Category Analysis

-Categories are matched and scored based on:
+Categories are matched and scored using a comprehensive approach:

+- Theme-based scoring:
-- Theme overlap
+  - Theme overlap assessment
+  - Semantic similarity calculation
+  - Theme hierarchy consideration
+- Keyword-based scoring:
-- Keyword presence
+  - Keyword presence and relevance
-- Evidence from matching keywords
+  - Evidence strength from matching keywords
-- Confidence scoring with theme and keyword bonuses
+- Combined scoring:
+  - Base confidence (0.7)
+  - Theme bonus (up to 0.2)
+  - Keyword bonus (up to 0.1)
+  - Evidence-based adjustments

 ## Performance Considerations